- Organization Overview

 SeaChange is focusing on drugs for orphan diseases, which do not draw much attention from pharmaceutical companies because they affect small or underserved patient populations.

 Dan Widmaier: Genetic engineer spins silk from bacteria

-Dan Widmaier, who is currently a PhD graduate student in UCSF's Chemistry and Chemical Biology graduate program (CCB), also homed in on his PhD project during a lab rotation his first year.
-He arrived at UCSF in 2004 with a bachelor's degree in biochemistry from the University of Washington and a lot of diverse research experience from having worked in three different labs as an undergraduate.
-Widmaier's projects not only indulged his passions for organic chemistry and biochemistry, but also for computer programming.
+Dan Widmaier, who is currently a PhD graduate student in UCSF’s Chemistry and Chemical Biology (CCB) graduate program, also homed in on his PhD project during a lab rotation his first year.
+He arrived at UCSF in 2004 with a bachelor’s degree in biochemistry from the University of Washington and a lot of diverse research experience from having worked in three different labs as an undergraduate.
+Widmaier’s projects not only indulged his passions for organic chemistry and biochemistry, but also for computer programming.

-“My fundamental driving force was to build things...”
-Dan Widmaier, Chemistry and Chemical Biology PhD graduate student
+Chemistry and Chemical Biology PhD graduate student

 One of those undergraduate lab experiences had focused on structure-based drug design, which is an approach to creating a drug that requires knowledge of the three-dimensional structure of a biological target.
 Knowing this structure, candidate drugs can be designed to plug into and inhibit the action of the biological target.
 Widmaier came to UCSF prepared to pursue his interest in the field.
 “UCSF has a lot of great crystallographers, a lot of great structure people, and they’re trying to bring in chemists to build chemical probes for use in structure-based drug design,” he says.

 He spent his first two lab rotations focusing on structure-based design before moving into his third rotation with Christopher Voigt, PhD, another faculty member in the School of Pharmacy’s Department of Pharmaceutical Chemistry.
 Voigt’s interest is in synthetic biology, which uses genetic engineering to design and build new biological systems.